Lemonade Stand

 Lemonade Stand is a business simulation game created in 1973 by Bob Jamison of the Minnesota Educational Computing Consortium (MECC).
 In it, the player moves through several rounds of running a lemonade stand, beginning each round by making choices dependent on their current amount of money about their stock, prices, and advertising.
 In each round, the results are randomized based on the player's inputs, as well as affected by random events such as thunderstorms and street closures.
 Each round ends with a summary of the player's current status, and the game ends after 12 rounds.

 In 1979, the game was ported by Charlie Kellner to the Apple II; Apple subsequently included the game with their computers throughout the 1980s.
 MECC also offered the game for sale as a part of bundles of children's software for Apple computers and Atari 8-bit computers.
 Kellner's source code was released, and has since been ported to modern computers as a free, open-source game.
 Reviewers of the game, both contemporary and retroactive, viewed the game as a good primer for children with regard to business and decision-making processes.

 Gameplay

-The game simulates a child's lemonade stand, where choices made by the player regarding prices, advertising, etc. will determine the success or failure of the enterprise.
+The game simulates a child's lemonade stand, where choices made by the player regarding production, prices and advertising will determine the success or failure of the enterprise.
 The game owed its success to offering just enough variables to create a complex challenge for users, while still providing an easy-to-grasp introduction to running a business.